donskifarrell/meteor-nvd3/README.md

+# This is no longer maintained!

+Sorry, time constraints have stopped from keeping track of this package.
+I recommend you look for alternatives on atmospherejs.

 # NVD3_revised for Meteor
 This was created because it seems there's an error in the other nvd3 packages.
 It is a fork of https://github.com/waitingkuo/meteor-nvd3